Sales Dashboards

 Deals waiting on documentation: quotes, proposals, contracts.
 Every day a proposal sits unsent is a day the deal cools.
 These are the closest to revenue and deserve priority.

-A stale deals section sits below the priorities.
-Opportunities not touched in seven or more days surface here automatically, calculated from the most recent CRM activity.
+Overdue items from previous days appear at the top of each category, clearly flagged.
+A rep returning from a day off sees everything that accumulated, prioritised by urgency.
+Below the priorities, a stale deals section surfaces opportunities not touched in seven or more days, calculated from the most recent CRM activity.
 The threshold for "stale" should be configurable: a complex enterprise deal and a transactional sale have very different expected cadences.
-The tone is encouragement, not surveillance.
-"This deal has been quiet for 9 days" is a prompt, not an accusation.

 Pipeline Visualisation

 Funnel warning: Funnel charts imply a smooth, consistent narrowing from many leads to few closed deals.
-In practice, most sales pipelines are lumpy: stages have similar volumes, deals skip stages, and re-entries distort the shape.
+In practice, most B2B sales pipelines are lumpy: stages have similar volumes, deals skip stages, and re-entries distort the shape.
 If your funnel looks like a cylinder, the chart is misleading you.
+A horizontal bar chart by stage value shows the actual distribution honestly.

 Approach Strength Weakness

-Funnel chart Intuitive shape, immediately recognisable to sales teams Misleading when stage volumes are similar or deals re-enter stages
+Funnel chart Intuitive shape, immediately recognisable to sales teams used to the metaphor Misleading when stage volumes are similar or deals re-enter earlier stages

-Horizontal bar by stage Honest comparison of value at each stage, handles uneven distributions Less visually dramatic, requires labels to show progression
+Horizontal bar by stage Honest comparison of value at each stage, handles uneven distributions well Less visually dramatic, requires labels to indicate stage progression

-Pipeline gap analysis Shows whether enough pipeline exists to hit target, broken by close date Depends on accurate close date estimates, which are often unreliable
+Pipeline gap analysis Shows whether enough pipeline exists to hit target, broken down by expected close date Depends on accurate close date estimates, which are often the weakest CRM data

 Always show both count and value.
 Ten deals worth £5,000 each behave very differently from one deal worth £50,000.
-Count reveals volume and pattern.
-Value reveals exposure and risk.
-The strongest sales dashboard examples display both to give a complete picture of pipeline health.
+Count reveals volume and activity patterns.
+Value reveals concentration risk and exposure.
+The strongest sales dashboard KPIs display both dimensions to give a complete picture of pipeline health.

 Deal-level drill-down connects the aggregate view to specific actions.
 Click a stage to see individual deals, owners, expected close dates, last activity, and next steps.
 The aggregate view tells you where attention is needed.
 The deal view tells you what to do about it.
-For more on choosing the right chart types for dashboard data, see our guide to data visualisation for dashboards.
+For guidance on choosing the right chart types for these views, see the data visualisation guide.

 Activity Metrics: Handle with Care

-Gaming risk: When activity metrics become targets, experienced reps optimise for the metric rather than the outcome.
+Goodhart's Law applies directly: when a measure becomes a target, it ceases to be a good measure.
+The moment "calls per day" appears as a headline metric on a wallboard, experienced reps start gaming it.
 Drive-by calls get logged.
-Template emails get sent to unqualified contacts.
+Template emails go to unqualified contacts.
 Meetings get booked with no real prospect.
 The dashboard shows healthy activity while the pipeline quietly deteriorates.

 New reps ramping: Low activity is the most common cause of low pipeline in the first six months.
 Visibility helps managers coach effort before results can be expected.